Heatblur-Simulations/f-4e-manual/src/general.rst

 All transmitted and received signals are routed through the KY-28 unit.
 When the KY-28 mode is set to P (plain), the UHF transceiver operates in the conventional voice manner, whether the KY-28 is powered or not.

-To operate the UHF transceiver in the KY-28’s C (cipher) mode, the KY-28 has to be powered.
+To operate the UHF transceiver in the KY-28s C (cipher) mode, the KY-28 has to be powered.
 When operating in the cipher mode, the KY-28 unit functions in either standby, receive, or transmit.

 All KY-28 units remain in the STANDBY condition until either the microphone button is actuated or a sync preamble is received.
 Once transmission or reception of the crypto message has been completed the KY-28 automatically reverts to the standby condition.
 While the KY-28 is in the standby condition the radio equipment also functions as a traditional receiver as all incoming non-crypto transmissions are passed directly to the headsets.

 The unit switches to the cipher RECEIVE condition whenever a sync preamble is received.
-The sync preamble is generated by other KY-8, KY-28 or KY-38 units when the transmitting stations’s operator actuates the microphone button.
+The sync preamble is generated by other KY-8, KY-28 or KY-38 units when the transmitting stations operator actuates the microphone button.
 The sync preamble ensures that all units in the network are in the cipher receive condition.
 The enciphered message is received immediately after the sync preamble signal and the message is decoded by the KY-28 and passed to the aircrew headsets in the form of plain language.

 When the UHF microphone button is set to the UHF position, the KY-28 switches to the TRANSMIT condition.
 The sync preamble signal is transmitted to all receiving KY stations to switch to the cipher receive condition.
 After actuating the microphone button, a brief tone is heard in the aircrew headsets.
-The tone signal indicates that the sync preamble signal has been completed and transmitted, after which the KY-28 is ready to transmit the crew’s voice input.
+The tone signal indicates that the sync preamble signal has been completed and transmitted, after which the KY-28 is ready to transmit the crews voice input.
 When the mic button is released again, the KY-28 reverts to the standby condition.
 The WSO must select UHF communications with the radio selector switch to transmit ciphered messages.
 The UHF transmitter is automatically selected for front cockpit transmissions if the KY-28 is operated in mode C.

 Note: With the C (cipher) mode selected, the transmit condition overrides the cipher receive condition.
 Hence during cipher receive operation the UHF microphone button should not be actuated until the incoming message has been completed.